-There is some clinical evidence that stimulants may lower the convulsive threshold in patients with prior history of seizures, in patients with prior EEG abnormalities in absence of seizures, and, very rarely, in patients without a history of seizures and no prior EEG evidence of seizures.
+There is some clinical evidence that stimulants may lower the convulsive threshold in patients with prior history of seizures. in patients with prior EEG abnormalities in absence of seizures. and, very rarely, in patients without a history of seizures and no prior EEG evidence of seizures.
 In the presence of seizures, the drug should be discontinued.

 Peripheral Vasculopathy, including Raynaud's phenomenon Stimulants, including Evekeo, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud's phenomenon.
 Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
 Effects of peripheral vasculopathy, including Raynaud's phenomenon, were observed in post-marketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
-Signs and symptoms energially improve after reduction in dose or disconstruintion of treatment.
 Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
 Careful observation for digital changes is necessary during treatment with ADHD stimulants.
 Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.

+Serotonin Syndrome

-Serotonin Syndrome Serotonin syndrome, a potentially life-threatening reaction, may occur when amphetamines are used in combination with other drugs that affect the serotonier continuous interest such as monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort (see DRUG INTERACTIONS).
+Serotonin syndrome, a potentially life-threatening reaction, may occur when amphetamines are used in combination with other drugs that affect the serotonergic neurotransmitter systems such as monoamine oxidase inhibitors (MAOIs).

+selective serotonin reuptake inhibitors (SSRIs), serotonin norepinephrine reuptake inhibitors (SNRIs), triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, and St. John's Wort (see DRUG INTERACTIONS).
 Amphetamines and amphetamine derivatives are known to be metabolized, to some degree, by cytochrome P450 2D6 (CYP2D6) and display minor inhibition of CYP2D6 metabolism (see CLINICAL PHARMACOLOGY).
 The potential for a pharmacokinetic interaction exists with the co-administration of CYP2D6 inhibitors which may increase the risk with increased exposure to Evekeo.
 In these situations, consider an alternative non-serotonergic drug or an alternative drug that does not inhibit CYP2D6 (see DRUG INTERACTIONS).